Rocking Horse Ranch History

 In March 2002, Steve's uncle Bucky retired to Florida after forty years in the business.
 Sadly, Steve's father, Toolie, passed away in April of 2002 after forty-five years of dedication to the resort.
 Gloria is still as active as ever in the family business, and continues to see the original dream come true.

 The guest list now includes the children and grandchildren of the first guests.
 Each season reflects improvements that build on five decades of satisfied guests.
-Memorial Day Weekend is the anniversary of the opening date in 1958, this year (2013) marks our 55th year!
+Memorial Day Weekend is the anniversary of the opening date in 1958.

 The Turk family thanks our guests for all the years past, and looks forward to being your hosts for many years to come.